aviate-labs/node-monitor/README.md

 # Node Monitor by Aviate Labs

-Node monitoring software for (near) immediate notifications of changes to Internet Computer Nodes.
+Node monitoring software for notifications of changes to Internet Computer Nodes.

 Queries the API with a specified interval (configurable) and reports changes to email.
 Can be configured to filter different kinds of events.

+Includes an optional feature to send a status update to any incoming emails that contain the word 'status' in the body or subject.

-### Setup
+## Setup
 Create a .env file in this directory like so
 ```text
 gmailUsername   = "email.sender@gmail.com"